 Alfa Romeo had its share of success in the original Put-in-Bay Road Races, first appearing in 1956 and culminating with legendary Alfa racer Chuck Stoddard coasting across the Finish Line with a broken crankshaft to take the win in 1959 in front of a gaggle of Giuliettas.

 Many German, French, and American cars are eligible and welcome to join the party.
-Similar to the original Put-in-Bay Road Races the Reunion Races are restricted to cars under three liters and built prior to 1973; streetcar entry is a bit less restrictive while maintaining the spirit of the classic age of sports car racing.
-Held annually on the last week of August this unique event draws classic sports cars and vintage racers from across North America to this idyllic island that hosted races on the Public Roads nine times between 1952 and 1963 and at Put in Bay Airport Ted Erickson Field since 2011.
+Similar to the original Put-in-Bay Road Races, the Reunion Races are restricted to vehicles under three liters and built before 1973; streetcar entry is a bit less restrictive while maintaining the spirit of the classic age of sports car racing.
+Held annually on the last week of August, this unique event draws classic sports cars and vintage racers from across North America to this idyllic island that hosted races on the Public Roads nine times between 1952 and 1963 and at Put in Bay Airport Ted Erickson Field since 2011.

-Still not for Big Bores nor Big Egos and proud of it!
-Put-in-Bay Resort offers races and a limited number of covered parking for guests races cars.
+Still not for Big Bores nor Big Egos, and proud of it!
+Put-in-Bay Resort offers races and a limited number of covered parking for guests’ race cars.
 They may be reached by calling the central reservation center at 888-742-7829